MTO EKS Installation#

 kubectl wait --for=condition=ready pod -n multi-tenant-operator --all --timeout=300s

-kubectl get routes -n multi-tenant-operator
+kubectl get ingress -n multi-tenant-operator

 What's Next#